Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound projectiles: Application to the H e + B i system

-We analyzed the elastic scattering angular distributions for the $^{6}$He+$^{209}$Bi system measured at energies around the Coulomb barrier, namely, at c.m.\ energies of 14.3, 15.8, 17.4, 18.6, 21.4, and 21.9 MeV \cite{Agu01,Agu00}.
-The results of the calculations are presented in Fig.~\ref{fig:de}.
-At the same time the cross sections were calculated for the fusion, Coulomb breakup, other direct nuclear yields (nuclear breakup and transfer), and the total direct yield (the sum of the direct channels: Coulomb breakup and nuclear breakup plus transfer, corresponding to the measured inclusive $\alpha$ yield).
-Note that the DN component will in principle also include a contribution from inelastic excitation of the target, but for this system it is completely negligible.
-These partial cross sections and the total reaction cross section are listed in Table \ref{tab:cs} and presented in Fig.~\ref{fig:sig}.
-The angular distributions of the total direct yield are compared with the measured inclusive $\alpha$ yield at $E_\mathrm{c.m.} = 18.6$ and 21.9 MeV in Fig.~\ref{fig:sigbu}.
-The obtained $W_{L}$ values (the only free parameter in our optical potential) are listed in Table \ref{tab:cs}.
-They have a systematic behavior as a function of energy which may be parameterized in an exponential form as $W_{L}=4.31\exp(-E_\mathrm{c.m.}/8)$.
-Since there are fusion cross section data at energies larger than 21.9 MeV, the calculations were extended to include c.m.\ energies larger than 22 MeV using the obtained energy dependence of $W_{L}$.
+The obtained $V_{L}$ and $W_{L}$ values of the NDPP (the only free parameters in our optical potential) are listed in Table \ref{tab:cs}.
+They have a systematic behavior as a function of energy which may be parameterized in an exponential form as $V_{L}=315.3\exp(-E_\mathrm{c.m.}/2.74)$ and $W_{L}=2.89\exp(-E_\mathrm{c.m.}/9.19)$.
+Since there are fusion cross section data at energies larger than 21.9 MeV, the calculations were extended to include c.m.\ energies larger than 22 MeV using the obtained energy dependence of $V_{L}$ and $W_{L}$.
 Thus at these energies we do not have any free parameter in our potential.
-It is clear that all the data are simultaneously well reproduced.
+All the data are simultaneously well reproduced.
+However, it is possible to obtain almost as good fits with $V_{L}$ fixed at zero, i.e.\ with a purely imaginary NDPP and thus only one adjustable parameter, although allowing $V_{L}$ to vary does give improved agreement, in particular with the total reaction and $\alpha-\mathrm{yield}$ cross sections.
 We note here that in our discussion we refer to the direct nuclear part of the optical potential as consisting of the combined effects of transfer and nuclear breakup.
-However, in this system the Coulomb breakup is dominant and much more important than the nuclear, so we do not consider the nuclear breakup separately and the transfer cross section is the dominant contributor to the direct nuclear (DN) cross section.
+However, in this system the Coulomb breakup is dominant and much more important than the nuclear, so we do not consider the nuclear breakup separately since the transfer cross section is the dominant contributor to the direct nuclear (DN) cross section.